b-n-space/b-n-space/content/articles/housing_market.md

 Increased mortgage rates are not the only problem.
 First time home buyers might experience problems collecting the first downpayment as the surging inflation decreases purchasing power makes saving much more difficult.
 On the supply side, the number of new family houses grew from 25% last year to 29% this year at the same time.
 The sales of new houses plummeted to a six-year low.

 > ... plunging mortgage applications suggest the collapse will only get worse.
-Research firm Pantheon Macroeconomists projects monthly new home sales could fall to a ten-year low of 350,000 as soon as this month. - Forbes
+Research firm Pantheon Macroeconomists projects monthly new home sales could fall to a ten-year low of 350,000 as soon as this month.

+<sub>Forbes</sub>

 The investment bank Morgan Stanley believes the house prices might fall down 7% until the next year.
 They also talked about a bull market scenario when housing prices would decrease by 5% and a bear market one where we would see a decline of 10%.
 Goldman Sachs updated their last month's estimate of a 1.8% rise in prices to a 5 - 10% fall.
 Should we get to hit a recession, the prices might fall 20 to 25% causing lots of pain.
 We are not exactly at the 2008 armageddon levels but the situation is worrying.